 The First World War took place between 1914 and 1917 and was fought between the Allies and the Central Powers.

-In June 28, 1914, Archduke Franz Ferdinand, heir to the Austro-Hungarian throne, and his wife Sophia were shot dead by assassin Gavrilo Princip, a Serb nationalist.
+In June 28, 1914, Archduke Franz Ferdinand, heir to the Austria-Hungary throne, and his wife Sophia were shot dead by assassin Gavrilo Princip, a Serb nationalist.

 Tensions quickly rose among the European powers when monarchs and governments began taking sides, mainly because they were involved in treaties which obligated them to defend their allies and ententes during international conflicts.
 During the days following the assassination, Austria-Hungary openly promoted Serb discrimination, causing the Russian Empire to condemn such racism as the Serbs were of Slavic ethnicity.
 In turn, the German Empire backed Austria-Hungary by condemning the Serb movement as terrorism.
 Great Britain and France soon back Russia, forming the "Triple Alliance" to fight the "Central Powers" Germany and Austria-Hungary.